nikolas-nikravesh/update_spotify_playlist_from_facebook_links/README.md

 * Ensure you are an Admin of the Facebook page which will be used. (not sure if this is strictly required, but nice to have)
 * Get the Facebook group ID.
 This can be found in the url in the form `https://www.facebook.com/groups/<group id>`
 * Get the Spotify playlist ID.
 This can be found by going to your playlist, clicking the (...) object near the title of the playlist, then clicking "Share" --> "Copy Spotify URI".
-You will only need the string of random characters from this (i.e. "spotify:playlist:<random string of characters>")
+You will only need the string of random characters from this (i.e. `spotify:playlist:<random string of characters>`)

 ### Package dependencies
 For your convenience, a Dockerfile is included in this project.
 You can run the application in a Docker container built from this Dockerfile if you don't want to worry about installing dependencies or modifying your normal environment.